nexmo-se/neru-video-experience-composer-archive/README.md

 ## Install and Run
-- run it in local, follow steps in `./front/README.md` and `./server/README.md`
+- run it in local, follow steps in `./frontend/README.md` and `./server/README.md`
-- debug and deploy in Vonage Cloud Platform/NeRu follow steps in `./front/README.md` and `./neru/README.md`

 <!-- ![A sample app with Vonage API](./sample-app-screenshot.png?raw=true "sample app with Vonage API") -->

+host can
+    - publish autio +/ video streams, +/ share screen
+    - subscribe to all stream published
+    - chat
+    - start recording via ec

+guests can
+    - publish autio +/ video streams, +/ share screen
+    - subscribe to all stream published
+    - chat

+viewers(ec) can
+    - subscribe to all stream published